 1. Follow the Stepp(s)

-Stepp may be young in the coaching profession, but he’s already built a reputation for developing star wide receivers.
+Stepp may be young in the coaching profession, but he already has built a reputation for developing star wide receivers.

-What’s interesting about Quinn and Sutton is their drastically differing skill sets.
+What is interesting about Quinn and Sutton is their drastically different skill sets.
 Quinn is a 6-foot slot receiver whose career blossomed after he transferred from LSU following the 2015 season.
-He’s now projected to be taken in the middle rounds of the 2018 NFL Draft.
+He is projected to be taken in the middle rounds of the 2018 NFL Draft.
 Sutton is a big target at 6-foot-4, 215 pounds.
 He was a 3-star prospect who has turned into a potential first-round NFL draft pick after three impressive seasons at SMU.

-Building a relationship between Stepp and his players is a process that has already started, but will be amplified beginning with spring practice.
+Building a relationship between Stepp and his players is a process that already has started, but it will be amplified beginning with spring practice.
 If the receivers dedicate themselves to following his lead, big things may be in store for their future.

 2. Identify the top target

 There isn’t a clear go-to receiver on the roster.
 In Morris’ first eight seasons as a college offensive coordinator and head coach, his top receiver has caught passes for at least 860 yards.
 The Hogs haven’t had a player reach that mark since 2012.

 Jared Cornelius, who is returning for a fifth season, was expected to be the top target entering last season.
 But a left Achilles injury during Arkansas’ third game of 2017 forced him to have surgery and miss the remainder of the season.
 Maybe he can regain his form from 2016, when he earned the honor of first-team All-SEC slot receiver by Pro Football Focus.
 It will be interesting to see how he looks in the spring and how much he is able to do.
 His injury typically requires four to six months of recovery time.
 He is at five months since surgery.